Permeable paving: Porous asphalt

 Porous asphalt is produced and placed using the same methods as conventional asphalt concrete; it differs in that fine (small) aggregates are omitted from the asphalt mixture.
 The remaining large, single-sized aggregate particles leave open voids that give the material its porosity and permeability.
 To ensure pavement strength, fiber may be added to the mix or a polymer-modified asphalt binder may be used.
 Generally, porous asphalt pavements are designed with a subsurface reservoir that holds water that passes through the pavement, allowing it to evaporate and/or percolate slowly into the surround soils.

 Open-graded friction courses (OGFC) are a porous asphalt surface course used on highways to improve driving safety by removing water from the surface.
 These use an open-graded mix design for the top layer of asphalt.
 Unlike a full-depth porous asphalt pavement, OGFCs do not drain water to the base of a pavement.
 Instead, they allow water to infiltrate the top 3/4 to 1+1/2 in of the pavement and then drain out to the side of the roadway.
 This can improve the friction characteristics of the road and reduce road spray.

+In the Netherlands and Belgium, porous asphalt is colloquially referred to as "fluisterasfalt" (whisper asphalt) for its reduced noise level.